nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 [...]
 ```

-- After editing the `values.yaml` file we can install the "kube-prometheus-stack" by running (**reference data: 3.1**) (It's recommended deploy the monitoring related objects in a new namespace):
+- After editing the `values.yaml` file we can install the "kube-prometheus-stack" by running (**reference data: 3.1**) (It's recommended deploy the Prometheus related objects in a new namespace):
 ``` bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update